phil-lgr/notes/JavaScript-fp.md

-# examples of fp style in js
+# Some example of functional programming constructs in JavaScript

 ##### Some simple unary functions: